shaunsmith/graalvm-fn-init-images/README.md

 ```sh
 fn init --init-image fnproject/fn-java-graalvm-ee-init:jdk11-1.0.141 myfunc
 ```
 This will generate a function named `myfunc` in folder of the same name.
 To build the function you invoke `fn build` as you would for any Fn function.
 The build instructions for the function are defined in a `Dockerfile` which can be customized as needed.

+### Function Names

+A Java class will be generated for the function with a legal Java name derived from the provided function name.
+Snake case with underscores (e.g., my_func) and kebab case with dashes (e.g, my-func) are supported and will result in a camel case function class name (e.g., MyFunc).

 ### Credits